-Simon has taught high school physics in 5 schools in the UK and Australia since 1994 and was an Adviser to around 150 schools, K-12, in the Catholic Education Office Sydney.
-In 2015, Simon started his own STEM education consultancy, CrookED Science, helping primary schools implement the new Science & Technology syllabus and assisting secondary schools deliver HSC Physics through a blended learning approach.
+Simon taught high school physics in 5 schools in the UK and Australia from 1994 to 2008.
+He was an Adviser to around 150 schools, K-12, in the Catholic Education Office Sydney 2008-2014.
+In 2015, Simon started his own STEM education consultancy, CrookED Science, helping primary schools implement the new Science & Technology syllabus and secondary schools deliver the new HSC Physics syllabus.

 Founder, CrookED Science

 Science Teacher, 5 schools in UK and Australia

 Evaluating the Impact of 1: 1 Laptops on High School Science Students and Teachers, University of Sydney (PhD thesis)